 In the MTM program, a pharmacist or other health professional will review all of your medications and talk with you on the phone about:

 - How to get the most benefit from the drugs you take

-    - Any concerns you may have, like medication costs and drug reactions
+- Any concerns you may have, like possible drug side effects

 - How best to take your medications

-    - Any questions or problems you have about your prescription and
+- Any questions you have about your prescription and over-the-counter medications

-    over-the-counter medication

-    After the call, you get a written summary of this discussion.
-The

-    summary has a medication action plan that helps you make the best use of

-    your medications.
-You also get a personal medication list that includes

-    all the medications you’re taking and explains why you take them.
+After the call, you will get a written summary of this discussion.
+The summary has a Medication Action Plan that helps you make the best use of your medications.
+You also get a Personal Medication List that includes all the medications you take and explains why you take them.

-    You may be eligible for the MTM program if you meet specific criteria.

-    The MTM program is not considered a benefit of the SCFHP Cal MediConnect
+You may qualify for the MTM program if you meet specific criteria.
+The MTM program is not considered a benefit of the SCFHP Cal MediConnect Plan.

-    Plan.
 You must: